isomorphic-software/smartclient-docs/classes/ResultTree.md

 ### Description
 If set, tree-based filtering is performed such that parent nodes are kept as long as they have children that match the filter criteria, even if the parents themselves do not match the filter criteria.
 If not set, filtering will exclude parent nodes not matching the criteria, and all nodes below them in the tree.

-ResultTrees will default to [fetchMode:"local"](../reference_2.md#type-fetchmode) whenever `keepParentsOnFilter` is true, unless fetchMode was explicitly set to "paged" (see below).
-This allows the filtering logic to fetch a complete tree of nodes from the DataSource (or if loadDataOnDemand:true, a complete set of nodes under a given parent) and then filter the resulting data locally on the client.

-This means that the server does not need to implement special tree filtering logic to support looking up nodes that match the specified criteria as well as ancestor nodes that may not.

 If some criteria _must_ be sent to the server in order to produce a valid tree of data, but `keepParentsOnFilter` is also required, the [ResultTree.serverFilterFields](#attr-resulttreeserverfilterfields) attribute may be used to specify a list of field names that will be sent to the server whenever they are present in the criteria.
 Note that for the subset of criteria applied to these fields, `keepParentsInFilter` behavior will not occur without custom logic in the DataSource fetch operation.

 If [FetchMode](../reference_2.md#type-fetchmode) is explicitly set to `"paged"`, it is not possible to implement `keepParentsOnFilter`, either by local filtering or with the automatic client-driven handling mentioned below.
 Support for `keepParentsOnFilter` for a paged ResultTree therefore also requires custom logic in the DataSource fetch operation.
 To support this a developer must ensure that their fetch operation returns the appropriate set of nodes - all nodes that match the specified criteria plus their ancestor nodes even if they do not match the specified criteria.